jaalto/project--emacs-epackage-template/README.rst

 This directory contains template files for the Emacs packaging system called "Epackage" or "Distributed Emacs Lisp Package System (DELPS).
-The packages use GitVersion Control System (DVCS) containers for distribution of the original extension code plus a subdirectory named ``epackage/``.
+The packages use Git Version Control System (DVCS) containers for distribution of the original extension code plus a subdirectory named ``epackage/``.
 These epackage repositories, containers, can reside anywhere publicly available.
 Their location is recorded in a aseparate